- 1 How will a Service for the Common Good benefit the people who do this service?

 - Social justice is enhanced because the economic opportunities and incomes precisely of those people with little income and economic opportunities are improved.

 - The increased incomes of people with low or moderate income increases their spending ability.
 This creates an economic stimulus, especially expanding the market for goods and service that serve ordinary daily needs.
 These new opportunities will likely stimulate new investments by many businesses.

 - Economic crises will tend to become less severe because during a crisis, people will be more easily able to keep their incomes stable, stabilizing the demand for goods.

 For what kinds of people would a Service for the Common Good be especially interesting?
 How many people might that be in the case of Germany?

 Only if this idea is well known among a large part of the population can surveys actually answer this question.
-In the mean time, it is only possible to say for what kinds of people a Service for the Common Good might be interesting given their work situation, and to estimate the number of people those might be based on available statistical information (for example, numbers provided by the Federal Statistical Office on Underemployment in Germany).
+In the mean time, it is only possible to say for what kinds of people a Service for the Common Good might be interesting given their work situation, and to estimate the number of people those might be based on available statistical information (for example, numbers provided for 2016 by the Federal Statistical Office on Underemployment in Germany).
 Double counting of course should be avoided.
 The types of people that I consider most relevant are